nickvorobiov/nickvorobiov.com/index.md

 I will make your business much more profitable by building a successful digital marketing and sales systems

+## What can I do for you

+- build a sales department from scratch - start selling the product by myself, come up with a sales funnel and test it, develop phone sales scripts and a commercial offer, quickly and efficiently select, train and motivate sales managers
+- increase the efficiency of sales and marketing departments by means of a systematic approach - implementation of a system of end-to-end analytics, CRM, regulations, sales and marketing plans, quality control system
+- build or systematize the marketing of the company - define and segment the target audience, make the trade offer clear and understandable, develop selling theses, introduce new marketing tools, quickly launch online advertising campaigns

+## Experienced in

+- managing sales departments up to 70 salespersons
+- personal B2B sales up to $100&thinsp;000
+- giving sales pitch live to 1200 participants, online up to 500 participants
+- 3 years of experience in managing an IT team
+- 5 years of experience in building effective business processes
+- 10+ years of experience in building partnerships, PR, and sales development

 ## What have I achieved so far

 - Captured 25% of the Moscow polyclinic market with an IT product for human resources automation